deoktr/pof/README.md

 ## Shortcomings

-Any obfuscation techniques that adds code complexity will make the code run slower.
+Any obfuscation techniques that add code complexity will make the code run slower.
 For most usage this won't have an impact, and no one is using Python for speed anyway (at least I hope).

 Encoding, compression, encryption will slow the start of the programs, because it will first have to decode, de-compress, or decrypt it.

 Strings, numbers, builtin, obfuscators will make the code run slower, because they will add complexity to many parts of it.

-And finally the 'classical' techniques, names, definitions won't have an impact on the speed of the code, because they'll simply renames elements of the code.
+And finally the 'classical' techniques, names, definitions won't have an impact on the speed of the code, because they'll simply rename elements of the code.

 ## Install